ibm-cloud-docs/vpc/vpn-faqs.md

 {: #vpn-asv}
 {: faq}

 Approved Scanning Vendor (ASV) quarterly scanning is a requirement of the Payment Card Industry (PCI) Security Standards Council.
-ASV quarterly scanning of VPN data-plane appliances is solely a customer responsibility.
-IBM does not ASV-scan appliances because these scans can impact customer workload function and performance.
+ASV scanning of VPN data-plane appliances is solely a customer responsibility.
+IBM does not use ASVs to scan data-plane appliances because these scans can negatively impact customer workload functions and performance.